 Every year, the Shelburne Falls Farmers Market hosts a special Autumn market event.
-This year, the market will be held on the weekend before Thanksgiving.
-Sunday, November 19th from 11:00am-3:00pm at the Buckland Shelburne Elementary School.
+Again this year, the market will be held on the weekend before Thanksgiving: Sunday, November 18th from 11:00am-2:00pm at the Buckland Shelburne Elementary School.

 Come catch up with friends and neighbors, have lunch, tap your toes to good music, and get your holiday fixings!
 Parking and admission are free.

 The Shelburne Falls Farmers’ Market now is able to accept SNAP for all eligible products at the Market.
-And Good Bunch Farm is able to process HIP benefits .
+Also, Good Bunch Farm and Sweet Morning Farm are able to process HIP benefits .

-If you are interested in vending at this year’s Autumn Market, please email us at Shelburnfallsfarmersmarket@gmail.com and read and fill out our SFFM_2017AutumnMarketVendorForm and SFFM_AutumnMarket_RulesRegs_2017
+If you are interested in vending at this year’s Autumn Market, please email us at Shelburnfallsfarmersmarket@gmail.com and read and fill out our SFFM_2018AutumnMarketVendorForm and SFFM_AutumnMarket_RulesRegs_2018

 - Barbara & Eric Goodchild of Barberic Farm — Selling frozen lamb, frozen ready-to-bake meat pies, jams, jellies, marmalade, fruit sauces, pickles, hops & popcorn; pumpkins, butternut squash, & eggs; sheepskins, hats, hand-spun yarn, handtooled leatherwork, hand-forged fire pokers; frozen yogurt — [email@example.com]